smart-goals

 Response:

-How about setting a smart-goal of increasing our market share by 10% in the next 12 months?
+How about a smart-goal to reach 50% of our target population with our awareness campaigns in the next six months?

 Creative